A Publish script can be scheduled to run at set times using the scheduler.

 Scheduled publish events are configured in an XML file which must be located in a certain location.
 For a specific project, this location is:

-Here is a simple example of configuration file:
+Here is a basic example of configuration file:

 <schedule> <event> <start datetime="2010-07-15T07:00:00+10:00" /> <repeat minutes="4" until="2010-07-15T10:00:00+10:00" /> <target name="create-comment"> <description>Create Comments</description> <param name="folder-name" value="tutorials" /> <param name="max-size" value="10" /> </target> </event> <event> <start datetime="2010-07-14T00:00:00+10:00" /> <repeat days="1" daysofweek="mon,tue,wed,thu,fri" until="2010-08-14T00:00:00+10:00" /> <target name="generate-summary"> <description>Produce Daily Summary</description> </target> </event> </schedule>

-In the example above, two events are added to the scheduler.
+In the previous example, two events are added to the scheduler.
 When these events are run, the project corresponding to the configuration file is published.
 That is to say, there is no document being published, only the group parameters are sent to the Ant script (see PageSeeder's Publish parameters for more information).

 A publish event must have a